 The Club was registered under the BC Societies Act on October 28, 2008.

-Club members currently pursue an active program which includes guest speakers, competitions, members' nights, field trips, workshops, special interest groups and print shows.
+Club members currently pursue an active program which includes guest speakers, competitions, members' nights, field trips, workshops, shared interest groups and print shows.